This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 Promising Practice: NY State Office of Rural Health Leans Into More Efficient Work

-Features a project underway at the New York State Office of Rural Health to find more efficiency in the way it operates, building on a statewide Lean Initiative.
+Features a project at the New York State Office of Rural Health to find more efficiency in the way it operates, building on a statewide Lean Initiative.
 Highlights how the office is applying Lean principles to its contract work.

 Author(s): Beth Blevins